Lumen, a second major American Internet carrier, pulling out of Russia

 “We’re in uncharted territory here,” said Doug Madory, director of Internet analysis at Kentik.
 “This is going to add up.
 It would be noticeable, I think.”

-Ukrainian officials have been calling on companies and institutions to isolate Russian from the online world, even going so far as to as ICANN, a California-based nonprofit group that oversees key elements of the Internet’s functioning, to suspend Russia’s “.ru” country domain.
+Ukrainian officials have been calling on companies and institutions to isolate Russian from the online world, even going so far as the Internet Corporation for Assigned Names and Numbers (ICANN), a California-based nonprofit group that oversees key elements of the Internet’s functioning, to suspend Russia’s “.ru” country domain.

 ICANN rejected that request, but a growing number of U.S.-based companies are cutting off Russian customers in ways that threaten to undermine long-standing ties with the West.
 Apple, Microsoft and others have stopped sales there.